brucemack/kc1fsz-rc1/README.md

 at analog VHF/UHF repeater sites.
 Our goal is to implement as much of the repeater functionality in software as possible.
 For this reason, we call this the "Software Defined Repeater Controller" (SDRC) project.
+This Github repo contains the source code for the controller and the KiCad designs for the hardware.

 The system was developed by Bruce MacKinnon (KC1FSZ) and Dan Brown (W1DAN) of the Wellesley Amateur Radio Society (W1TKZ).